golemfactory/goth/README.md

 ### Running the test network

 #### Getting a GitHub API token
 When first starting the test network, `goth` uses the GitHub API to fetch metadata and download artifacts and images.
 Although all of these assets are public, using the GitHub API still requires basic authentication.
-Therefore, we need to provide `goth` with a personal access token.
+Therefore, you need to provide `goth` with a personal access token.

 To generate a new token, go to your account's [developer settings](https://github.com/settings/tokens).
 You will need to grant your new token the `public_repo` scope, as well as the `read:packages` scope.
 The packages scope is required in order to pull Docker images from GitHub.